krishnadale007/aws-homwork/README.md

 ans;- access control list is using spacial permission {read ,write ,exicute}
 ======================================================================================================================================
 34.What is a Life cycle policy ?
-Why do we need to use the life cycle rule ? ans;
+Why do we need to use the life cycle rule ? ans;1>Lifecycle policy is a set of rules that you create to automatically manage and organize your objects stored in a bucket over time.
    2>Assume a lot of data is updated in an S3 bucket regularly, and if all the data is maintained by standard storage it will cost you more(even if previous data is of no use after some time).
 So, to avoid extra expenses and to maintain data as per requirement only life cycle management is needed.
 ====================================================================================================================================